abhranilnaha/cmpe273-lab4/client/README.md

 $ mvn clean package

+# How to run the Cache client for Write
+$ ./bin/client_write.sh

-# How to run the Cache client
+# How to run the Cache client for Read on repair
-$ ./bin/client.sh
+$ ./bin/client_read.sh